-Prior to this guidance, with a health FSA, participants could only change their elections due to specific “qualified” life events; these include an update in marital status, addition or loss of a dependent, change in employment status or becoming eligible for Medicare or Medicaid.
+Prior to this guidance, with a health FSA participants could only change their elections due to specific “qualified” life events.
+These included an update in marital status, addition or loss of a dependent, change in employment status or becoming eligible for Medicare or Medicaid.
 For Dependent Care FSAs, participants could update elections based on changes to care costs and care provider closings, among other reasons.

 Extended Grace Period for Health FSAs and DCAP

 A grace period is a pre-defined timeframe after the plan year ends that enables participants to spend down any remaining balance from the previous year.
-For plans on the calendar year (January 1 – December 31), grace periods often ended March 15 of the following year.
+For plans on the calendar year (January 1–December 31), grace periods often end on March 15 of the following year.

-Important Note: An employer that chooses to adopt the grace period extension will cause an employee to be ineligible for an HSA through at least December 31, 2020.
+Important Note: If an employer adopts the grace period extension, employees will become ineligible for an HSA through at least December 31, 2020.

 Deadline for Plan Amendments